 Snowboard Size Calculator

-Our snowboard size calculator for men’s and women’s boards narrows down the search and makes picking a board easy (US measures for height and weight).
+Our snowboard size calculator for men's and women's and kid's boards narrows down the search and makes picking a board easy (includes both metric and imperial measures for height and weight).

 All you need are the following details: